What is STIR?

 This is a brief check-in with your coach.
 You'll discuss any concerns and complete an exit survey.
 Your case will likely be closed after this meeting, but your coach may recommend more services or sessions, depending on your situation.

-You will be charged a $100 fee.
-You will need to pay it at the Bursar's Office, located at 1244 Blossom St.
+If you have been referred to the STIR Program by Student Conduct, you will be charged a $100 fee.
+This fee can be paid at the Bursar's Office, located at 1244 Blossom St.

 Court appointments and classes are the only acceptable reasons to reschedule your appointment.

 You must notify us at least 24 hours ahead of time and reschedule your appointment within seven business days.